Working with a Funeral Home

 There are some services that as a cemetery PCCC cannot provide that are necessary for a burial.
-For these, families can either work with a funeral home or perform a home funeral and do everything themselves.
+For these, families can either work with a funeral home or perform a home funeral where they do everything themselves.
 Any funeral service provider can, and should, be honored to help a family with the natural burial of a loved one at PCCC.

 The following services are necessary for a burial at PCCC:

 Completion of state-mandated paperwork